nmukhlis/go8-internal-carbon-pricing/README.md

-# Internal Carbon Pricing Readiness — Australia's Go8 Universities
+# Internal Carbon Pricing Readiness for Australia's Go8 Universities

 **An 18-variable institutional readiness assessment of whether Australia's eight Group of Eight universities can implement internal carbon pricing (ICP) to